What does the treasury bailout mean for mortgages...?

 Q: Help!
 I've fallen behind on my mortgage and I can't get up!
 Is the Treasury going to help me?

-No. The Treasury plan is a bailout for financial institutions, not for homeowners who are in danger of losing their homes in foreclosure.
+A: No. The Treasury plan is a bailout for financial institutions, not for homeowners who are in danger of losing their homes in foreclosure.
 However, Treasury Secretary Henry Paulson contends that the plan will help all homeowners in the long run.
 "The biggest help we can give to the American people is to stabilize the financial system right now and prevent it from clogging up," Paulson said Sunday in an interview on ABC's "This Week With George Stephanopoulos."

 Paulson added: "We've been working to help homeowners for a long time. ...
 It sure seems to me that, as we buy these mortgage-backed assets, we'll have more leverage in working on the kinds of programs we need to work on.
 The key question is we want to help those homeowners who want to stay in their home and have the financial ability to stay in their home."
 So far, Paulson said, most foreclosures are from people who don't want to stay in their homes or never could afford their homes "as a result of irresponsible lending practices."